For Students

 Blueprint Games

-Saturday, January 28th
+Sunday, January 28th

 A fun, interactive teamwork session involving a series of challenges and puzzles that make you think critically.
-It will simulate working on a Redprint project team and the collaborative nature of being a developer.
+It will simulate working on a Blueprint project team and the collaborative nature of being a developer.
 This round is by invitation only.
 Time and location will be emailed to invited candidates.
 Decisions after this round will be released via email on January 29th by midnight.

 04